zifangu/Machi-Koro-Digitization/UserGuide.md

  #### Purchase
  If you desire to purchase an establishment, enter the item number corresponding to the item numbers displayed to you.
 For example, by typing `2`, you will purchase a ranch establishment.
 After which your turn ends.

+ If a Player is an AI, purchasing decisions will be made at random.
+If an AI player has the funds necessary a purchase can be made, but they also have the choice to skip and move on to the next player.

  #### Construct
  If you choose not to purchase an establishment, you can construct a landmark if one is available in your menu.